dotnet/docs/docs/framework/whats-new/index.md

 In this release, both Windows Forms and WPF have made improvements to the handling of tooltips to make them more accessible.
 In both cases, tooltips now comply with the guidelines set forth in the [WCAG2.1 content on Hover or Focus](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html) guidance.
 The requirements for tooltips are:

 - Tooltips must display either via mouse hover or by keyboard navigation to the control.
 - Tooltips should be dismissable.
-That is, a simple keyboard command like the ESC key should dismiss the tooltip.
+That is, a simple keyboard command like <kbd>Esc</kbd> should dismiss the tooltip.
 - Tooltips should be hoverable.
 Users should be able to place their mouse cursor over the tooltip.
 This enables scenarios like using magnifier to be able to read the tooltip for low-vision users.
 - Tooltips should be persistent.
 Tooltips should not automatically disappear after a certain time has elapsed.
 Rather, the tooltips should be dismissed by the user moving their mouse to another control, or by dismissing the tooltip as described above.